I count MTL 2018

 The second portrait of homelessness in Quebec

-The 2018 count is part of a larger MSSS initiative to complete a second portrait of homelessness in Quebec, which should give the decision makers (national, regional and local) and stakeholders solid data on which to base their future actions.
+The 2018 count is part of a larger MSSS initiative to complete a second portrait of homelessness in Quebec, which should give the decision makers and stakeholders solid data on which to base their future actions.
 It has four goals: